Mittag-Leffler function: Three-parameter generalizations

+where $(\gamma)_k$ is the Pochhammer symbol.

 Applications of Mittag-Leffler function

 One of the applications of the Mittag-Leffler function is in modeling fractional order viscoelastic materials.
-Experimental investigations into the time-dependent relaxation behavior of viscoelastic materials are characterized by a very fast decrease of the stress at the beginning of the relaxation process and an extremely slow decay for large times.
-It can even take a long time before a constant asymptotic value is reached.
-Therefore, a lot of Maxwell elements are required to describe relaxation behavior with sufficient accuracy.
-This ends in a difficult optimization problem in order to identify a large number of material parameters.
-On the other hand, over the years, the concept of fractional derivatives has been introduced to the theory of viscoelasticity.
-Among these models, the fractional Zener model was found to be very effective to predict the dynamic nature of rubber-like materials with only a small number of material parameters.
+Experimental investigations into the time-dependent relaxation behavior of viscoelastic materials are characterized by a very fast decrease of the stress at the beginning of the relaxation process and an extremely slow decay for large times, i.e. it takes a long time to approach a constant asymptotic value.
+Therefore, many Maxwell elements are required to describe relaxation behavior to sufficient accuracy.
+This results in a difficult optimization problem in order to identify the large number of material parameters required.
+On the other hand, over the years, the concept of fractional derivatives has been introduced into the theory of viscoelasticity.
+Among these models, the fractional Zener model was found to be very effective for predicting the dynamic nature of rubber-like materials using only a small number of material parameters.
 The solution of the corresponding constitutive equation leads to a relaxation function of the Mittag-Leffler type.
 It is defined by the power series with negative arguments.
 This function represents all essential properties of the relaxation process under the influence of an arbitrary and continuous signal with a jump at the origin.